VillageCadets/NavalGame/README.md

 ##  Ship Wreck

-Project developed as a second group project at <Academia de Código_> Bootcamp#34, at the end of the 7th week, during 3 days.
+Project developed as a second group project at <Academia de Código_> Bootcamp#34 at the end of the 7th week in the span of 3 days.

-Remember the old times where you would sit down on a Sunday afternoon with a friend to play naval battle?
+Remember the old times where you'd sit down on a Sunday afternoon with a friend to play naval battle?
 Well, you don't need to do that anymore, I mean, sit.
-You can play the game anywhere (with Internet access) and play the game with your friends.
+You can play the game anywhere (with Internet access) with your friends.

-Multiplayer allowed via NetCat 1 vs 1 player.
+Multiplayer is done on a 1v1 basis via Netcat on the command line in Unix-based machines (Linux, Mac OS).

 ## Deployment